Get Pre-Approved Before House Hunting

 Talk to a mortgage broker before you begin looking for a house.
-It lets everyone know you are serious about buying a home.
+Its important to figure out all financial considerations out in advance.

 Buying a house is the single largest investment you will ever make.
 Think about resale value, look for good locations, and how feasible it is to add features later.

 Research the Neighbourhood

 Walk around the block and see how other people live.
 Introduce yourself to the neighours and ask what it’s like to live in the neighbourhood.

 Get estimates on repairs or renovations.
 Get answers as to why the property was given up by the former owners.

 It’s easy to overspend especially when everyone seems to be encouraging you.
 An extra $2 a dayÂ may require sacrificing entertainment or other lifestyle choices.